 Similar Products: You've got options, but nothing exactly like it

-First Aid Beauty Ultra Repair Cream Intense Hydration: First Aid Beauty's Ultra Repair Cream Intense Hydration ($36) is a very similar whipped texture, and has similar ingredients (namely ceramides).
+First Aid Beauty Ultra Repair Cream Intense Hydration: This First Aid Beauty pick ($38) has a very similar whipped texture, and has similar ingredients (namely ceramides).
 This one also contains colloidal oatmeal and shea butter to soothe particularly dry and irritated skin types.

 - Product Name Lala Retro Whipped Moisturizer